stoptracking/playbook/roles/base/README.md

 Requirements
 ------------
-Ansible >=2.4
+Ansible >=2.7
-Debian 9 (might work on its derivatives, however this is not guaranteed)
+Debian 10 (might work on its derivatives, however this is not guaranteed)

 Role Variables
 --------------
 `timezone` self-explanatory.
 Default is "UTC"
 `locale` for example, "en_GB.UTF-8"
 `sshguard_path` path to sshguard config.
 Default is `/etc/sshguard/sshguard.conf`
+`sshd_less_secure` enables aes256-cbc cipher and hmac-sha-256 MAC.
+Might be useful for outdated clients.
+`generate_moduli` generate new set of 4096 moduli on the target host or copy pre-calculated ones.
+Either is better than the default set.

 Dependencies
 ------------